ANTI-AGING BODY SKIN CARE

 What are the top 3 steps for an at-home skin care routine to make your arm and leg skin look younger?

 - Exfoliate your arm, leg and hand skin in the shower at least twice a week.
-Use an exfoliating shower cloth, sponge or mitt with an exfoliating body wash that has ingredients such as glycolic acid (an AHA) and salicylic acid (a BHA) as in my Triple Action Exfoliating Cleanser.
+Get everything you need in my Ultra-Fast Body Smoothing Kit.
+The first step is to use an exfoliating shower cloth (which comes in the kit), sponge or mitt with an exfoliating body wash that has ingredients such as glycolic acid (an AHA) and salicylic acid (a BHA) as in the kit's Triple Action Exfoliating Cleanser.
 The other days of the week use a hypoallergenic soap.
 You can use the exfoliating shower cloth, sponge or mitt with this too.

-Apply a professional, high-concentration glycolic acid lotion such as my Glycolic Acid Body Lotion at least twice a week after the bath or shower.
-Apply a rich, hypoallergenic moisturizer like my Natural Face, Body and Hand Lotion after your shower on all the other days of the week.
+- The second step is to apply the kit's professional, high-concentration glycolic acid lotion such as my Glycolic Acid Body Lotion at least twice a week after the bath or shower.
+This comes in my Ultra-Fast Body Smoothing Kit.
+On days you don't exfoliate, apply a rich, hypoallergenic moisturizer like my Natural Face, Body and Hand Lotion after your shower.

 - Sun protect your exposed skin every day.
 Use clothing and broad spectrum SPF 30+ sunscreen (water resistant if you sweat or wash your hands often) to keep UV rays off your skin.